makelab-kaist/makelab.github.io/_pages/join.md

 <blockquote class="question-quote">How often are Master’s positions available?</blockquote>

-We offer a fully funded Master’s position every Spring and Fall semester.
+We offer a fully funded Master’s position every spring and fall semester (typically two positions total per year).

 <blockquote class="question-quote">Is there an integrated Master’s + Ph.D. option?</blockquote>